zurgl/makemore-rs/README.md

 ### Automatic install

-If you doesn't have nvidia-cuda gpu compatible driver, then to modify the `Cargo.toml` and uncomment `toch-sys` line.
+If you doesn't have nvidia-cuda gpu compatible driver, then modify the `Cargo.toml` and uncomment `toch-sys` line.
 The `torch-sys` build will scan your system and do the job accordinly.

 ```toml
 ...